boglarka-bajkai/kada_hazi/README.md

 # Interview Task: RESTful API for Task Management
 A simple API made in Python FastApi for an interview.
+The recommendation endpoint uses a local tinyllama LLM.
+Both the API and the LLM are containerized.
 ## Setup instructions
 - The API can be run in WSL with Docker Desktop connected, or any other environment with Docker support.
 - To start the API service, run the following command: ```docker compose up --build```.